Maria Butina: Relationships with Trump associates

 Butina was in a relationship with Overstock.com CEO and Trump conspiracy theorist Patrick M. Byrne.
 Byrne claimed the FBI encouraged him to pursue Butina, a claim retired FBI officials denied.
 In 2019, Byrne divested himself of all shares of Overstock after his relationship with Butina was revealed.

 For five years, prosecutors claimed, Butina lived with and maintained an intimate relationship with activist and fraudster Paul Erickson.
 During Donald Trump's presidential campaign in 2016, Erickson attempted to develop a back-channel between the NRA and the Russian government.
-Erickson was jailed and convicted of fraud unrelated to his relationship with Butina, then pardoned by Trump in his last week in office.
+Erickson was jailed and convicted of fraud unrelated to his relationship with Butina, then pardoned by Trump in the last week of his first term in office.

 United States of America v.
 Mariia Butina, aka Maria Butina

 Complaint

-On 15 July 2018, Butina was arrested in Washington DC, and charged with acting in the United States as an agent of a foreign government; specifically the Russian Federation, without prior notification to the Attorney General, a conspiracy to commit an offense against the United States, to wit, 18 U.S.C. §951 (foreign relations, agents of foreign governments), in violation of 18 U.S.C. §371 (conspiracy).
+On 15 July 2018, Butina was arrested in Washington, D.C., and charged with acting in the United States as an agent of a foreign government; specifically the Russian Federation, without prior notification to the Attorney General, a conspiracy to commit an offense against the United States, to wit, 18 U.S.C. §951 (foreign relations, agents of foreign governments), in violation of 18 U.S.C. §371 (conspiracy).

 After her arrest, it was mistakenly reported she was charged with a violation of the Foreign Agents Registration Act (22 U.S.C. §11 foreign agents and propaganda).
 United States law dictates that all lobbyists representing foreign governments must register as such with the Department of Justice.
 Her attorney said that "the allegations of the indictment are essentially that her only illegal act was not registering."

 On 18 July, Butina pleaded not guilty, and a District Court judge ordered her jailed pending trial.
 She was also said to be cooperating in a federal fraud investigation in South Dakota.
 Butina was held in solitary confinement in Alexandria Detention Center.